NXT TakeOver: Dallas: Storylines

-The card comprised five matches.
-The matches resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on their weekly television program, NXT.
+The card comprised five matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 At TakeOver: London, Finn Bálor successfully retained the NXT Championship against Samoa Joe.
 At the same event, Baron Corbin defeated Apollo Crews and declared his intentions of going after the NXT Championship, however, Sami Zayn returned from injury at the event also wanting a shot at the title.
 This led to a triple threat match between Corbin, Zayn and Joe that took place on January 27 episode of NXT to determine the #1 contender for the NXT Championship.
 The match ended in a no contest after Corbin submitted to both Zayn's Sharpshooter and Joe's Crossface at the same time.
 Zayn and Joe faced each other in a #1 contender's match on February 17 episode of NXT, where the match ended in a draw after both men's shoulders were pinned.
-To resolve this issue, Zayn and Joe faced each other in a two-out-of-three falls match on March 9 episode of NXT, where Joe defeated Zayn to become #1 contender for Finn Bálor's NXT Championship at TakeOver: Dallas.
+To resolve this issue, Zayn and Joe faced each other in a two out of three falls match on March 9 episode of NXT, where Joe defeated Zayn to become #1 contender for Finn Bálor's NXT Championship at TakeOver: Dallas.

 NXT General Manager William Regal then announced that Zayn would face NXT's newest signing Shinsuke Nakamura at the event.

 On the March 2, 2016, episode of NXT, Austin Aries made his debut.
 However, while walking down to the ring, Baron Corbin attacked Aries.
 NXT General Manager William Regal announced the next week that both were scheduled for a match at Takeover: Dallas.

-On the March 16, 2016, episode of NXT, American Alpha defeated The Vaudevillains to be the #1 contenders for the NXT Tag Team Championship.
-They would face The Revival, who recently beat Enzo Amore and Colin Cassady to retain the titles at Roadblock.
+On the March 16, 2016, episode of NXT, American Alpha (Chad Gable and Jason Jordan) defeated The Vaudevillains (Aiden English and Simon Gotch) to be the #1 contenders for the NXT Tag Team Championship.
+They would face The Revival (Scott Dawson and Dash Wilder), who recently beat Enzo Amore and Colin Cassady to retain the titles at Roadblock.

 After Bayley retained the NXT Women's Championship against Nia Jax at TakeOver: London, a women's battle royal took place on January 13 episode of NXT to determine the #1 contender for the Women's Championship, which was won by Carmella after she last eliminated Eva Marie.
 Bayley successfully retained the Women's Championship against Carmella on February 10 episode of NXT.
 After the match, Carmella was given a post-match beatdown by Marie and Nia Jax with Bayley struggling to fend off until gaining some unlikely assistance by Asuka, who helped fend off Marie and Jax before turning towards Bayley and the Women's Championship, signifying a challenge for the title.
-After Bayley and Asuka defeated Marie and Jax in a tag team match on March 16 episode of NXT, NXT General Manager William Regal announced that Bayley would defend the NXT Women's Championship against Asuka at TakeOver: Dallas.
+After Bayley and Asuka defeated Marie and Jax in a tag team match on the March 16 episode of NXT, NXT General Manager William Regal announced that Bayley would defend the NXT Women's Championship against Asuka at TakeOver: Dallas.